-Salicylates– include the same ingredients and pain-relieving quality as in aspirin and are especially helpful with pain in the joints close to the skin (fingers, knees, elbows, feet).
-Salicylates work by blocking the nerve impulse transmissions.
-They can reduce joint inflammation so as to reduce pain, swelling and stiffness.
+Salicylates– include the same ingredients and pain-relieving quality as aspirin and are especially helpful with pain in the joints close to the skin (fingers, knees, elbows, feet).
+Salicylates work by blocking nerve impulse transmissions.
+They can reduce joint inflammation so as to reduce pain, swelling, and stiffness.
 These are often referred to as topical NSAIDs (non-steroidal anti-inflammatory drugs) or topical analgesics.

 Examples: Penetrex, Voltaren, Indomethacin

-Capsaicins– coming from chili pepper seeds, these are especially effective for joint pain and diabetic nerve pain.
-Capsaicins create a warm, tingling sensation that improves over time.
-Creams with capsaicin require multiple applications before you notice relief…so they are not a quick-fix for occasional pain.
+Capsaicin– coming from chili pepper seeds, are especially effective for joint pain and diabetic nerve pain.
+Capsaicin creates a warm, tingling sensation that improves over time.
+Creams with capsaicin require multiple applications before you notice relief…so they are not a quick fix for occasional pain.

 Examples: Capzacin, Zostrix

 Cannabis-infused creams– infused with the cannabidiol (CBD) from marijuana, these types of topicals are still fairly new.
 While research has shown CBD to be beneficial in reducing pain when ingested orally, there is no data on how well it works when absorbed through the skin.
-This article provides a pretty in depth analysis on some of the product claims and science behind this approach.
+This article provides a pretty in-depth analysis of some of the product claims and science behind this approach.

 Examples: Doc Green’s, Releaf Balm

-Homeopathic creams– containing diluted substances believed to be more medicinally effective because the solution contains am “echo” of sorts of the active ingredients.
+Homeopathic creams– contain diluted substances believed to be more medicinally effective because the solution contains an “echo” of sorts of active ingredients.
 Many are also herbal, with most featuring Arnica montana, a flowering plant in the sunflower family.
 Arnica creams are thought to be good for inflammation.
 There is little research on the effectiveness of natural or herbal creams, although many users swear by them.